markand/irccd/doc/html/api/module/Irccd.Unicode/function/isTitle.md

 summary: "Check if the unicode character is title case."
 synopsis: "ret = Irccd.Unicode.isTitle(code)"
 arguments:
-  "- code, the code point"
+  - "code, the code point."
-returns: "- true if title case."
+returns: "True if title case."
 ---